Shopify/polaris/UNRELEASED.md

 - Fixed the `DataTable` sort direction not reversing on second sort of the initially sorted column ([#918](https://github.com/Shopify/polaris-react/pull/918)) (thanks [@tabrez96](https://github.com/tabrez96) for the [issue report](https://github.com/Shopify/polaris-react/issues/873))
 - Changed the offset from 5px to 4px in `Tooltip` between activator and message to be consistent with `Popover` ([#1019](https://github.com/Shopify/polaris-react/pull/1019))
 - Fixed `Card` header not showing when `title` empty or not set ([#1031](https://github.com/Shopify/polaris-react/pull/1032))
+- Fixed an issue on Chrome when you use a `TextField` inside `Collapsible` which is inside a scrollable element, the text disappeared if you focused a fully hidden `TextField` ([#1047](https://github.com/Shopify/polaris-react/pull/1047))

 ### Documentation